 (b) A slash (/) and two digits (with leading zeros as applicable) indicating the number of supplements to the series of amendments applied to the approval (00 for the series of amendments in its original form);

-[(c) A slash (/) and two character(s) indicating the implementing stage/level (e.g. 1A, 1B or 02).]
+(c) A slash (/) and two character(s) indicating the implementing stage/level (e.g. 1A, 1B or 02).

 Section 3: A four-digit sequential number (with leading zeros as applicable).
 The sequence shall start from 0001.